The TPI identifies the local conditions for wellbeing and measures whether those conditions are being delivered fairly and sustainably.

 Local data supports local action and the indicators are chosen based on how amenable they are to Local Authority implementation.
 The TPI provides a shared perspective to inform and evaluate multi-stakeholder projects and programmes, and to drive better wellbeing policy and practice.

-The TPI framework offers a new way to think about and change policy emphasis, in particular if you are seeking to move to a more interconnected model of local prosperity with wellbeing and fairness at its core.
-It’s a conversation starter and sense-making tool for stepping into this new measurement territory.
+The TPI framework offers a new way to think about and change policy emphasis, providing a more interconnected model of local prosperity with wellbeing and fairness at its core.
+It’s a practical sense-making tool for shaping local policy, budgeting, commissioning, procurement, and decision making at every level to deliver a more equitable and sustainable future.

 Find out more about how Centre for Thriving Places can work with you to create bespoke Thriving Places Index data sets and offer consultancy to embed new ways of working in your organisation.
-Read more here or contact us at hello@centreforthrivingplaces.org
+Read more here or contact us here